Saul Ascher: Life

-Saul Ascher (born Saul ben Anschel Jaff), was the first child of Deiche Aaron (c.
+Born Saul ben Anschel Jaffe, Saul Ascher was the first child of Deiche Aaron (c.
 1744 Frankfurt – 1820 Berlin) and bank broker Anschel Jaffe (1745 Berlin – 1812 Berlin).

-In 1785, he attended high school in Landsberg an der Warthe (now Gorzów Wielkopolski).
-Ascher married Rachel Spanier on 6 June 1789 in Hanover.
-Spanier was the daughter of Nathan Spanier, the head of the Ravensberg Jewish community.
-On 6 October 1795, their only child, a daughter Wilhelmine, was born.
-On 6 April 1810, Ascher was arrested in Berlin, but was released on April 25 due to political pressure.
-On 6 October, he was awarded a doctoral degree in absentia from the University of Halle.
-In 1812, the year his father died, Ascher received his letter of citizenship.
-Ascher joined the Jewish reform-oriented Gesellschaft der Freunde (Society of Friends) in 1816.
-At the book-burning at the Wartburg festival on 18 October 1817, Ascher's work "Die Germanomanie" ("The German Mania") was burned.
-Ascher became ill in October 1822, and on 8 December 1822 he died of "exhaustion."
+Details of his educational background are unknown, although it is believed he attended a Gymnasium in Landsberg an der Warthe (now Gorzów Wielkopolski) in 1785.
+Ascher married Rachel Spanier, daughter of Nathan Spanier (the head of the rural Ravensberg Jewish community), on 6 June 1789 in Hanover.
+On 6 October 1795, their only child was born, a daughter named Wilhelmine.

+On 6 April 1810, Ascher was arrested in Berlin, but due to political pressure, he was released on April 25.
+On 6 October, he was awarded a doctoral degree in absentia from the Friedrichs University of Halle.
+At the same time, Prussian State Chancellor Karl August von Hardenberg dropped the original lawsuit against Ascher in Berlin.

+In 1812, after the death of his father, Ascher received his certificate of citizenship.
+Ascher then joined the Jewish reform-oriented Gesellschaft der Freunde (Society of Friends) in 1816.

+At the Wartburg Festival book-burning on 18 October 1817, Ascher's work "Die Germanomanie" ("Germanomania") was included within the books burned at the event.

+Ascher died on 8 December 1822 due to exhaustion after becoming ill in October of the same year.

 Activity

-Ascher met and befriended Heinrich Zschokke in 1789.
-He also became friends with Solomon Maimon, Johann Friedrich Cotta and Marx's teacher Eduard Gans.
+Ascher had an extensive circle of friends including individuals such as Heinrich Zschokke whom Ascher met and befriended in 1789, Solomon Maimon, Johann Friedrich Cotta and Marx's teacher Eduard Gans.
+Heinrich Heine visited him in 1822, the year Ascher died.
 Throughout his life, Ascher was rejected as a Jewish theorist and writer.
 Leopold Zunz remarked in 1818 that Ascher was an "enemy of all fanaticism, against the Deutschtümler ("Germanomaniac")" and that "his moral character isn't appreciated".

 Ascher was a prolific writer.
 His work can be divided into three different areas: as author, translator, and editor/publisher.
+The full extent of his work has until recently been insufficiently explored.

-Early on, Ascher worked as a publisher.
-His editorial work, as well as his authored works, bore various pseudonyms.
+From an early stage in his career, Ascher was involved in the publishing industry.
+He ran a number of different publishing companies successively, as well as publishing his own works under various pseudonyms.

-Ascher was a member and correspondent for various magazines, including the Berlin Monatsschrift, Berlin Archive of Time and Taste, Eunomia, Literary Newspaper Hall, Morning Paper for the Educated Classes of Cotta, Miscellany for New World Client by Zschokke, Journal de l'Empire.
+Ascher wrote both serious, complex pieces and simpler journalism as a correspondent, contributor and member for various magazines and publications, including the Berlin Monatsschrift, Berlin Archive of Time and Taste, Eunomia, General Literary Newspaper of Halle, Morning Paper for the Educated Classes of Cotta, Miscellany for New World Client by Zschokke, and the Journal de l'Empire.

 Ascher founded and distributed at least two magazines himself.
-In 1810, a politically difficult year for Ascher, he founded the "Spirit of the World and Times", which was published until 1811 in six issues.
+In 1810, amidst a precarious political climate, Ascher founded and distributed the magazine Welt-und Zeitgeist ("Spirit of the World and Times").
+A variety of authors contributed to the six issues which were published up to 1811, including Ascher himself.
+In 1818 and 1819, Ascher published a further magazine, Der Falke, solely composed by himself and consisting of six issues.
+This publication had a more theoretical-critical focus.